BuddyForms/BuddyForms/readme.txt

 * Hidden
 * HTML
 * Date
-* more Fields available by Add-Ons!
+* More Fields available by Add-Ons!

 ### Your Data Protection is Our Priority
 Buddyform is a Full GDPR compliant WordPress Form Builder.

 #### You get Privacy by Design
-With Buddyform, you are the boss of your data and we’ve made it our major priority that you store data on your own server fully WordPress compliant.
+With Buddyform, you are the boss of your data and we’ve made it our major priority that you store data on your own server fully WordPress-compliant.

 #### Easy to navigate and User-friendly interface.
 * Easily embed forms anywhere on your website with just shortcodes by blocks or code.